MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/sb-deferrals-schedules.md

 ## Reverse transactions

 > [!NOTE]
-> - To recognize revenue for one deferral schedule, start at step 1.
+> - To reverse revenue recognition for one deferral schedule, start at step 1.
-> - To recognize revenue for multiple schedules, start at step 2.
+> - To reverse revenue recognition for multiple schedules, start at step 2.

-1. On the **All deferral schedules** page, in the **Lines** grid, select the lines that you want to unrecognize, and then select **Reverse**.
+1. On the **All deferral schedules** page, in the **Schedule lines** grid, select the lines that you want to unrecognize, and then select **Reverse**.
 2. On the **Recognition processing** page, set the **Recognition action** field to **Reverse recognition journal**.
 3. In the **Cutoff date** field, select the cutoff date.
 The processing will include only lines where the end date is earlier than or the same as the specified cutoff date.
 4. Select **Filter**, and add data filters so that the list shows only the range of records that you want.